marcosantos98/jake/readme.md

 - Run the final jar with `jake -br`
   - Can also specify args for the final jar with `jake -br [args]`
 - Only build source files that have been recently modified.
+- External library support.
+(Only local libraries for now)